-The 2020 Annual Meeting of Shareholders (the "Annual Meeting") of Collegium Pharmaceutical, Inc., a Virginia corporation (the "Company," "we," "us," or "our"), will be held virtually via live webcast on Wednesday, May 20, 2020, at 8:30 a.m.
+The 2021 Annual Meeting of Shareholders (the "Annual Meeting") of Collegium Pharmaceutical, Inc., a Virginia corporation (the "Company," "we," "us," or "our"), will be held virtually via live webcast on Thursday, May 20, 2021, at 10:00 a.m.
 (Eastern Time), for the following purposes:

-- 1. To elect three Class II directors to terms expiring in 2023; - 2.
+- 1. To elect four directors to terms expiring in 2022; - 2.
 To approve, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement; - 3.
-To approve a proposed amendment and restatement of our Second Amended and Restated Articles of Incorporation to declassify our board of directors; - 4.
-To approve a proposed amendment and restatement of our Second Amended and Restated Articles of Incorporation to eliminate the supermajority voting requirement for amendments to our Amended and Restated Bylaws; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting 5. firm for the fiscal year ending December 31, 2020; and - 6.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 4.
 To transact such other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof.

-Our board of directors unanimously recommends that you vote "FOR" the election of its director nominees and "FOR" Proposals 2, 3, 4 and 5.
+Our board of directors unanimously recommends that you vote "FOR" the election of its director nominees and "FOR" Proposals 2 and 3.

-The meeting can be accessed by visiting www.meetingcenter.io/[123456789], where you will be able to listen to the meeting live, submit questions and vote online.
+The meeting can be accessed by visiting www.meetingcenter.io/277168861, where you will be able to listen to the meeting live, submit questions and vote online.
 There will be no physical location for shareholders to attend.

 Instead of mailing a printed copy of our proxy materials to all of our shareholders, we provide access to these materials via the Internet.
 This reduces the amount of paper necessary to produce these materials as well as the costs associated with mailing these materials to all shareholders.
-Accordingly, on or about April [•], 2020, we will begin mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record on our books at the close of business on March 31, 2020, the record date for the Annual Meeting, and will post our proxy materials on the website referenced in the Notice.
+Accordingly, on or about April 7, 2021, we will begin mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record on our books at the close of business on March 31, 2021, the record date for the Annual Meeting, and will post our proxy materials on the website referenced in the Notice.
 As more fully described in the Notice, shareholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail, or electronically by email, on an ongoing basis.